 Where existing dropped kerbs within the applicant's street or locality do not meet this guidance, they will not be considered as a precedent for future applications.
-Each application will be considered on its own merits.

 Any application for the construction of a vehicle crossing may be refused or modified on the grounds of safety.
 The applicant must ensure that adequate sight lines are maintained to allow safe access to their property.

 If the proposed position of the access is obstructed by a road sign, lamp post, fire hydrant, telegraph pole or tree etc, the location should be altered to avoid the obstacle.
 If this is not feasible, a decision will have to be made as to whether the item be removed or relocated.
 You will be responsible for meeting the cost of carrying out any such removal or relocation.

 If your proposal affects street furniture and road signs etc, we will have to consult with other departments and therefore your application may not be dealt with within normal timescales.

 Where an existing roadside ditch is affected by a new vehicle access the ditch will be piped in accordance with the requirements of the Environment Agency or local Land Drainage Authority (usually this is your District Council).
 Oxfordshire County Council will require a copy of the agreement before we can process your application

 No part of the vehicle parked within your property may project over the highway.